 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re thinking of flying during the pandemic in 2022, you’re no doubt feeling a bit worried about the whole Covid situation and what you’ll need to do in terms of requirements.
+If you’re thinking of flying during the pandemic in 2022, you’re no doubt feeling a bit worried about the Covid situation, and what you’ll need to do in terms of requirements.

-I recently flew back to the UK to from Australia for a three-week visit and had to navigate the process of pre-departure tests, arrival tests, isolation and vaccine certificates.
+I flew back to the UK to from Australia in early 2022 for a three-week visit and had to navigate the process of pre-departure tests, arrival tests, isolation and vaccine certificates.